w1ne/w1ne.github.io/src/content/notes/darktable-mcp.md

 # Why MCP

-Most photo-editing automation tools are either scripting languages few people want to learn or cloud services that upload your photos.
-MCP gives you a third option: your assistant talks to local tools, and your photos stay on your machine.
+Most photo-editing automation tools live in one of two boxes, either a clunky scripting language nobody wants to learn, or a SaaS that uploads your shots to the cloud.
+MCP gives you a third option, your assistant talks to your local tools, your photos never leave the machine.

-That is why the surface is intentionally small.
-Six well-typed, predictable tools beat sixty half-broken ones.
+This is also why I am keeping the surface small on purpose.
+Six tools that are well typed and predictable beat sixty that are half-broken.

+If you shoot RAW, run darktable on Linux, and want to script your culling workflow with an LLM, `pip install darktable-mcp`, point your MCP client at it, and let me know what tool you reach for next at andrii@shylenko.com.